Ballchinian/portfolio/README.md

 This is not done.
-TBC!!!
+TBD!!!